loftwah/linux-for-pirates/index.md

 I hope this helps you understand what a process is and how a pirate might use it to perform tasks and interact with the operating system.
 Arrr!

-### cURL
+### **curl**

-cURL be a command line tool for transferring data using various network protocols.
+curl be a command line tool for transferring data using various network protocols.
 It be a powerful tool that be widely used by systems administrators and developers for a variety of tasks, such as testing APIs, downloading files, and more.
 Here be some basics ye should know to use cURL:

 **Syntax:** The basic syntax for using cURL be `curl [options] [URL]`.
 Ye can specify various options to control how cURL be behavior, and then specify the URL of the resource ye be requesting.